 How to Use Indian Drawing Inks: A Beginner’s Guide

-Jackman’s Indian Drawing Inks are crafted with premium artist-grade pigments suspended in a high-quality shellac solution.
-They are fast-drying, water-resistant, and lightfast, making them ideal for various artistic applications.
+Jackman’s Indian Drawing Inks are premium-quality, artist-grade inks made with finely milled pigments suspended in a high-performance shellac solution.
+These inks are fast-drying, water-resistant, and lightfast—perfect for a wide range of artistic applications including illustration, calligraphy, and design.

 🧰 What You’ll Need